Gary Holt (guitarist): Other work

 In October 2008, Holt released an instructional guitar video called "A Lesson in Guitar Violence".
 He also produced Warbringer's second album, Waking into Nightmares.
 In 2019 he was included on "Cheapside Sloggers", a song on Volbeat's Rewind, Replay, Rebound.

+In April 2025, Holt's memoir, A Fabulous Disaster, co-written with metal journalist, Adem Tepedelen, was published by Hachette Book Group imprint Da Capo Press.
+The book features a foreword by Metallica guitarist, and former Exodus bandmate, Kirk Hammett.

 Equipment

 Holt endorses ESP Guitars as of September 2014 and has a signature version of the Eclipse model, ending his relationship with Schecter Guitar Research, where he previously had various signature models.
 He has also used Ibanez, B.C.
 Rich, Jackson Guitars, Bernie Rico Jr., and Yamaha guitars.

 For amplification, he currently uses a Marshall Silver Jubilee in Slayer and an ENGL Savage 120 in Exodus as well as a Kemper Profiling amp.
 In the past, he has used a modified Marshall JCM800, Mesa Boogie Mark III, Marshall JVM, Peavey Triple XXX, and ENGL Savage 120.
 Before using the Silver Jubilee, DSL100H and Marshall JVM amps with Slayer, Holt made use of Jeff Hanneman's touring rack.
+Holt has a signature 4x12 speaker cabinet made by boutique American cabinet maker Arachnid Cabinets.